 Fare Source: www.travelocity.com

-Fee comparison example for a party of four, flying round-trip to Orlando in February 2015 (Tuesday to Tuesday).
-Includes first checked in bag per traveller and parking for one week in lowest priced discount lot.
+Here is a fee comparison example between Buffalo Niagara International Airport and Toronto Pearson International Airport for a party of four flying round-trip to Orlando in February 2015 (Tuesday to Tuesday).
+Includes first checked-in bag per traveller and parking for one week in lowest priced discount lot.

 |If flying from Toronto Pearson Airport (YYZ)||If flying from Buffalo Niagara Airport (BUF)|